Creating a Self-Signed Certificate

 Steps to Create a Self-Signed Certificate:

-- Open the Server Manager by selecting the Configuration -> Server Manager item from the main menu.
+- Open the Server Manager by clicking it on the main menu.

 Create a Self-Signed Certificate dialog